scuthbert/fcq.fun/Part4/Part4.md

     ![fcq.fun Class Diagram](https://raw.githubusercontent.com/scuthbert/fcq.fun/master/Part4/RevisedClassDiagramV2.svg?sanitize=true)

 5. **Class Diagram of Implemented Classes:**

     This is deceivingly the same class diagram as above, since we have all the function signatures in code.
-However, some signifigant functionality is lacking.
+However, some significant functionality is yet lacking and will be discussed below.

     ![fcq.fun Implemented Class Diagram](https://raw.githubusercontent.com/scuthbert/fcq.fun/master/Part4/RevisedClassDiagramV2.svg?sanitize=true)

 6. **Summary:**